Kee2u/Kee2u/README.md

 ### Hi there!

 My name is Keerthana but you can call me Keetu.
 I am a mechatronics engineer turned data engineer.
-I am have a small business as a professional artist and sell oil paintings.
+I also have a small business as a professional artist and sell oil paintings.
 See my instagram here: https://www.instagram.com/artbykeetu/

 I am currently working on deciphering the Indus Valley Script using Machine Learning and Natural Language Processing techniques!
 Check it out here! https://github.com/Kee2u/Deciphering_the_Indus_Valley_Script